jenboc/floG/README.md

 # gmtk-2d (Golf Game)

 This is my submission for the 2023 GMTK Game Jam, the theme was: "Roles Reversed".
+This was done completely solo, so it is all my own work, apart from some of the art, sounds and fonts (see below).

 ## Art
 - Grass: Me